Keith kicked off 2025 with a lecture on the work of his studio at the School of Architecture and Planning, Anglia Ruskin University.

 Having been an external examiner in recent years to the School in Chelmsford, Essex, Keith was delighted to have been asked to return to speak on his work and share his thoughts and theories with the students and academic staff.

-The school’s architectural staff in attendance included Head of School Dr Maria Vogiatzaki, who introduced Keith along with Alastair Barr, Dr Ana Cocho-Bermejo,Dr Giacomo Damiani and Howard Gilby.
+The School’s architectural staff in attendance included head of School Dr Maria Vogiatzaki who introduced Keith, along with Alistair Barr, Dr Ana Cocho-Bermejo, Dr Giacomo Damiani and Howard Gilby.

-Entitled Architecture of the Specific, Keith explored the fundamental principles that have guided his work over his career,
+Entitled “Architecture of the Specific”, Keith explored the fundamental principles that have guided his work during his career.

-Keith closed the lecture with reference to one of his overarching observations….‘In architecture there is a part that is logical, pragmatic, reasoned, and there is a part that emerges from the sensual and the aesthetic.
-Without a fusion of these opposing principles it seems unlikely that great architecture can ever be made.’
+“In architecture there is a part that is logical, pragmatic, reasoned and there is a part that emerges from the sensual and the aesthetic.
+Without a fusion between these opposing principle, it seems unlikely that great architecture can ever be made.”

-Delighted at the turnout with virtually the whole undergraduate school wedged into the design studio for the lecture, with students sat on the floor, perched on layout tables and sharing chairs, Keith was left to muse that perhaps the school might need access to a larger lecture theatre on such occasions.
+Delighted at the turnout with virtually the whole undergraduate school wedged into the design studio for the lecture, with students sat on the floor, perched on layout tables and sharing chairs, Keith was let to muse that perhaps the school might need access to a larger lecture theatre on such occasions.